mevemo/dotfiles/README.md

 - Thanks to the creators and contributors to Vim, Neovim, Tmux, and Zsh.
 - All the open-source community where I found inspiration and guidance.
 ```

-Again, please adjust it to match your actual setup and preferences.